arnavmishra1/bucket-list/README.md

-List of Buckets program for cecs325
+program involving list of buckets

+for when you need to list your buckets idk,,